 In our modern society, environmental consciousness is becoming more important than ever.
-Adapting sustainable practices is necessary, and it has been more and more essential for major infrastructure administrations to consider environmentally friendly practices in order to comply with the increasing demand for sustainable buildings.
-Green infrastructures are now more than just unnecessary upgrades.
-Rather, they are a necessary quality that buildings should attain in order to reduce their carbon footprint and the harm it costs the planet.
+Adapting sustainable practices is necessary, and it has become more and more essential for major infrastructure administrations to consider environmentally friendly practices to comply with the increasing demand for sustainable buildings.
+‘Green’ or sustainable features are now more than just trendy upgrades.
+Rather, they are essential features that should be included in every building in order to reduce their carbon footprint and the harm it costs the planet.

 One prominent certification granted to infrastructures that have committed themselves to adopting sustainable practices is the Leadership in Energy and Environmental Design.
-This important certification, more frequently referred to as LEEDS, is measured using a rating system developed by the U.S. Green Building Council (USGBC).
-In this article, we will highlight some of the most prominent LEEDs certified buildings today.
+This important certification, more frequently referred to as LEED, is measured using a rating system developed by the U.S. Green Building Council (USGBC).
+In this article, we will highlight some of the most prominent LEED-certified buildings today.

 LEED has four levels namely green, silver, gold, and platinum, with platinum being the highest grade.
 This certificate is awarded to any building with sustainable features, regardless of its location.
 Below are some of the top buildings that have received the highest LEED grading from all around the world.

 Shanghai Tower – LEED Platinum